pts/tinyveracrypt/README.txt

 disk space?
 """""""""""
-Don't do this unless you know what you are doing and you are ready to lose data in case you are wrong.
+Don't do this unless you know what you are doing and you are ready to lose data in case you were wrong.

-This is possible to initiate with;
+This can be done safely with the following filesystems: ext2, ext3, ext4, btrfs and reiserfs, jfs, nilfs, hfsplus, iso9660, udf, and ocfs2, because they don't use the first 512 bytes.
+Some other filesystems and data structures which don't work safely (because they use the first 512 bytes) include vfat, ntfs, xfs, exfat, Linux swap, Linux RAID, LUKS.

+Create the encrypted filesytem like this:

+  $ dd if=/dev/zero bs=1M count=10 of=DEVICE.img
+  $ sudo ./tinyveracrypt.py open-table --keytable=random --ofs=0 --end-ofs=0 DEVICE.img NAME
+  $ sudo mkfs.ext2 /dev/mapper/NAME
+  $ sudo ./tinyveracrypt.py init --opened --fake-luks-uuid=random /dev/mapper/NAME
+  warning: abort now, otherwise all data on /dev/loop0 will be lost Enter passphrase:
+  $ sudo fsck.ext2 /dev/mapper/NAME
+  $ /sbin/blkid DEVICE.img
+  DEVICE.img: UUID="1b564eef-2801-91f6-505c-cfd49044c8c0" TYPE="crypto_LUKS"

+The advantage of this is that the UUID above is detectable without opening the encrypted volume.

+The reason why mkfs was run before `tinyveracrypt.py init' is that mkfs would otherwise overwrite the first 512 bytes, and we want to keep there the VeraCrypt header written by tinyveracrypt.py writes.

+If you have an mkfs command which doesn't modify the first 512 bytes of the device (it doesn't work with mkfs.ext2), you can do it the other way around:

+  $ dd if=/dev/zero bs=1M count=10 of=DEVICE.img
-  $ ./tinyveracrypt.py init --ofs=0 ...
-RAWDEVICE
+  $ ./tinyveracrypt.py init --ofs=0 --fake-luks-uuid=random DEVICE.img

-However, finishing it is tricky, because you have to make sure that the filesystem on the encrypted volume doesn't overwrite the first 512 bytes of the raw device.
-Filesystems ext2, ext3, ext4, btrfs and reiserfs, jfs, nilfs and ocfs2 don't use the first 512 bytes, but their correspoding filesystem creation tools (mkfs.*) usually overwrite these first 512 bytes with zeros, thus clobbering the VeraCrypt headers, rendering subsequent open (`veracrypt --mount --filesystem=none') operations impossible.

-The solution is to write back those 512 bytes after the mkfs.* tool has finished running.
-This should be automated in tinyveracrypt with som scripting.
+  warning: abort now, otherwise all data on /dev/loop0 will be lost Enter passphrase:
+  $ /sbin/blkid DEVICE.img
+  DEVICE.img: UUID="1b564eef-2801-91f6-505c-cfd49044c8c0" TYPE="crypto_LUKS"
+  $ sudo ./tinyveracrypt.py open DEVICE.img NAME
+  Enter passphrase:
+  $ sudo mkfs.MYFS /dev/mapper/NAME
+  $ /sbin/blkid DEVICE.img
+  DEVICE.img: UUID="1b564eef-2801-91f6-505c-cfd49044c8c0" TYPE="crypto_LUKS"

 Q14.
 Can tinyveracrypt create and encrypted volume with plaintext volume label and/or UUID, recognized by blkid?